Annual Salary

 Training in psychotherapy is personally and emotionally challenging.
 It can also be costly and takes a lot of time and dedication.
 It's important to think about how it will impact your life before committing to a course.

-You can find out more about careers in psychotherapy from the British Association for Counselling and Psychotherapy.
+You can find out more about careers in psychotherapy from Health Careers and the UK Council for Psychotherapy.

-With experience, you could take on a training, teaching or mentoring role.
+With experience, you could take on a training, teaching or mentoring role, or specialise in a particular therapeutic approach.

-You could become self-employed and set up a private practice where salaries may be higher than in the NHS.
-You could also move into academic research.
+You might also become self-employed and set up a private practice, or move into academic research.

 You'll need: